Salaml/sensor-networks/README.md

 # sensor-networks
-presentation, code and paper for module sensor networks of HTW Dresden (I771)
+presentation, report and code for module sensor networks of HTW Dresden (I771)